 (d) Every patient shall have impartial access to services without regard to

-race, religion, sex, ethnicity, age or disability.
+race, religion, sex, ethnicity, age, sexual orientation, gender identity, marital status, or other disability.

 (e) Patients shall be permitted the free exercise of religion.

 (f) Every patient's personal dignity shall be recognized in the provision

 of services, and a patient's personal privacy shall be assured and protected